MotusWTS/motusClient/inst/doc/upstream_api.md

    gps_for_tag_project (projectID, batchID, ts, authToken)

-       - projectID; integer; project ID of tags
+       - projectID: integer; project ID of tags
        - batchID: integer; batchID where tags from projectID were detected
        - ts: largest gps timestamp we *already* have for this batch
        - authToken: authorization token returned by authenticate_user